Do Go On - 163 - WW2 Badass Audie Murphy

 Did you say joke?

-because we've never met or seen conspiracy theory.
+Conspiracy theory of ours, because we've never met her or seen.

-And you have both met or multiple occasions now.
+And you have both met her on multiple occasions now.

 Multiple.